Lab Practical Anatomy And Physiology 2

 Assessing Learning Outcomes in the Lab

-Assessment in A&P 2 practicals is multifaceted, combining formative and summative strategies to capture both knowledge and skill acquisition Worth keeping that in mind..
+Assessment in A&P 2 practicals is multifaceted, combining formative and summative strategies to capture both knowledge and skill acquisition And that's really what it comes down to..

 Assessment Type Purpose Example Activities